Caring for your senior horse

 Keep senior horses up-to-date on vaccines and deworming to prevent infection.

 Many horses and ponies can live into their 20s or 30s with good health care.
-These horses play many important roles including:
+Senior horses provide trustworthy mounts for new riders, children and riders with special needs.
+And they are great companions for other horses and their owners.

 As horses age, their health needs change.
-Thus, you should change your care to meet your senior horse’s developing needs.
+So change your care to meet your senior horse’s developing needs.

 Dental issues arise as a horse wears out or loses teeth.

-Weight loss or loose manure can occur with reduced absorbing ability of the gut.
+Weight loss or loose manure can occur as the gut is less able to absorb nutrients.

-Senior horses have a higher chance of some types of colic such as a blocked small intestine from a fat tumor.
+Senior horses have a higher chance of some types of colic such as a blocked small intestine from fat tumors.
 These cases require prompt attention.

 Arthritis in multiple joints may cause stiffness or limit the range of motion with exercise.